 - Includes more coverage of lattices in vector quantization

-- Contains improved and expanded end-of-chapter problems and MATLAB-based examples
+- Contains improved and expanded end-of-chapter problems

 - Source code is provided via a companion website that gives readers the opportunity to build their own algorithms and choose and implement techniques in their own applications